 “Beauty and the Beak is a fascinating, true story of compassion.
 Perfectly supported by stunning photographs throughout and informative back matter, this inspiring story shouldn’t be missed.”

 “This is a great book for helping young minds to understand the importance of wildlife conservation…it brings out the modern ability of using a consortium of people with various skills…The combined technological skills for the coding of the 3-D printer, the dental surgical skills for attaching the prosthesis, and the design efforts to create a life-like beak for Beauty are truly astonishing and quite an encouragement for future generations.”

 From Dr. Karen L. Ostlund, Hands-on Science for undergraduate pre-service elementary teachers, The University of Texas at Austin; past president, National Science Teachers Association 2012-2013: “Not only does this book tell the poignant story of human compassion and ingenuity, but it is an inspiration for promoting the value of STEM education.
 The story of Beauty and the beak is sure to touch the hearts and minds of everyone!”

 LIBRARIANS & EDUCATORS

-Librarians and educators can contact coauthor Jane Veltkamp via her raptor center website (www.birdsofpreynorthwest.org) to purchase a life-size, 3D-printed model of Beauty’s prosthetic beak, and to find out about availability of the STL file for 3D printing a life-size model of Beauty’s prosthetic beak on their library’s 3D printer.
+Librarians and educators can contact coauthor Jane Veltkamp via her raptor center website (www.birdsofpreynorthwest.org) to purchase a life-size, 3D-printed model of Beauty’s prosthetic beak and/or the STL file for 3D printing a life-size model of the beak.